YongLipTeh/NVIC_Employee_Boss/README.md

 <img width="477" height="280" alt="image7" src="https://github.com/user-attachments/assets/e5c0ff6a-62f6-44bb-996b-8bca590a9351" />

 Figure 4 shows button 2 being pressed after the first button was pressed.
-However, the red LED does not light up immediately.
-It only lights up after a few seconds.
+However, the red LED did not light up immediately.
+It only lit up after a few seconds.

-To prove that the boss is still superior, after the red LED turns off, we can press the second button and see the red LED lights up immediately.
-This shows that the *__disable_irq()* and *__enable_irq()* primask in action, and the boss’s interrupts are not ignored, but hold off in the pending bit.
+To prove that the boss was still superior, after the red LED had turned off, we were able to press the second button and see the red LED lit up immediately.
+This showed that the *__disable_irq()* and *__enable_irq()* primask in action, and the boss’s interrupts were not ignored, but was held off in the pending bit.